gerrag/CEC-2024-Programming-Competition/README.md

 ## 1. How to Run
     1) Install Packages and Python listed below.
-    2) Navigate to Parent Folder on Windows Machine
+    2) Navigate to Application Folder on Windows Machine
     3) Open CMD prompt and run python main.py

     Note: Genetic Algorithm requires further debuggging along with integration with the GUI.